threegold116/Tool-Star-OCT/README.md

 For the core code of the rollout process, please refer to `/src/verl/verl/workers/rollout/vllm_rollout/vllm_rollout.py`, and for the reward calculation part, refer to `/Tool_Star_RL/src/verl/verl/utils/reward_score`.
 You can modify them according to your needs.

-### 3. Self-Critic DPO Training
+### 3. Self-Critic DPO Training (Optional)

-In our experiments, completing SFT + Vanilla RL has been sufficient to reproduce Tool-Star's performance (refer to the ablation study).
-Therefore, we consider the following operations as optional.
+In our experiments, completing SFT + Vanilla RL has been sufficient to almost reproduce Tool-Star's performance (refer to the ablation study).

-If you wish to proceed with Self-Critic DPO training, please refer to the training algorithm in Appendix B.1 of the paper and the data format process in Appendix E.2.
+If you wish to proceed with Self-Critic DPO training, please refer to the training algorithm in **Appendix B.1** of the paper and the data format process in** Appendix E.2**.
 You can self-sample reward data using the saved checkpoints for RL and SFT training data.
 We also provide DPO training code based on [Llama Factory](https://github.com/hiyouga/LLaMA-Factory) for your reference.

 Please complete the path information in `LLaMA-Factory-main/examples/train_lora/qwen_lora_dpo_2.yaml` and place the synthesized DPO data in `LLaMA-Factory-main/data/`.
 You can then run the following script for training: